openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  * The pages in the allocation are freed and the address range is released for future allocation.
  * @param[in] addr page aligned start address of the region to be freed and released
  * @param[in] length size in bytes of multiples of page size.
- * @retval 0 on success.
+ * @retval 0 The operation was successful.
- * @retval EINVAL if the address range is not allocated or outside enclave.
+ * @retval EINVAL The address range is not allocated or outside enclave.
  */
 int sgx_mm_dealloc(void *addr, size_t length);